Heiwabitnull/rxb-core/RXB_WhitePaperEN.md

 I wish you success in mining.

-Be good and do good.
+Be good and do good